About The Awards

-This year's winner is Jessica Skinner from Trangie.
-This year alone, Jess has traveled close to 12,000kms through remote and rural communities to provide opportunities for women to be involved in our game.
+Last year's winner was Jessica Skinner from Trangie. in 2018 year alone, Jess traveled close to 12,000kms through remote and rural communities to provide opportunities for women to be involved in our game.

-This year's award is proudly supported by Harvey Norman.
+Last year's award was proudly supported by Harvey Norman.

 NRL Club Community Program of the Year

 The NRL Club Community Program of the Year Award recognises, celebrates and rewards excellent and innovative community programs which significantly improve outcomes for their community and fosters a culture of learning, supporting and sharing of excellent practice.